 Pottery and Wood

 I have worked with wood during much of my life.
 I’ve worked as a carpenter, renovated a couple of old houses and built furniture off and on.
 I have been offering wooden items at In-Town Gallery since 2014 when my work was accepted in addition to pottery.
-My main interests are lamps, jewelry boxes and clocks.
-I also make letter openers, mirrors and furniture and am always looking for other items.
+My main interests are lathe turned forms, jewelry boxes and clocks.
+I also make music stands and stools, mirrors and other small furniture.
 I especially enjoy sculptural surfaces and strive to keep my items from looking like they were made from boards.

 Roger Harvey’s Work